Katie McCone knows a thing or two about technology and healthcare.

-Working with a cross-siloed team to understand how this will impact clinicians, facilities, and patients is important.
+Working with a cross-siloed team to understand how this will impact clinicians, facilities, and patients is also important.
 Considering smarter airflows, or how to transition to use real-time locating services.
-If I have areas where clinicians are working, I need to know they are in these spaces.
-I need to help them identify where items are through asset tracking.
+If you have areas where clinicians are working, you need to know they are in those spaces and help them identify where items are through asset tracking.

 What are some solutions, game-changers, or coming technologies that will go from nice-to-have to need-to-have?

 I think these changes will be driven by shifts in staff.
 One hospital I know has 20 percent of staff retiring in the next few years.
 They’re looking for what they need to prepare for that.
 They need to use technology in a different way for a new generation of employees.